pawelwiejkut/pawelwiejkut.dev/content/posts/sql_on_join_conditions.md

 4. Result shouldn’t impress anyone
 <img src="/sql_on_join_conditions/3.png" width="80%" />

-5. But now let’s change our query and move condition to ON.
-Result will look different than before
+5. But now let’s change our query and move the condition to ON.
+Results will look different than before
 <img src="/sql_on_join_conditions/4.png" width="80%" />